 Firstly, policies for naming conventions are no different from any other Azure policies: they can be assigned at the management group level, subscription level and individual resource groups.
 This is especially important when testing your policy effects in your target environments – you can assign your naming policies to a test resource group and check their behaviors on a limited scope.

 Secondly, if you are targeting your naming policies to the subscriptions that contain already existing but non-compliant resources, you might want to put that resources (resource groups to be more precise) into excluded scopes in the policy assignments.
-If you don’t exclude that resources from your policy assignments, the “deny” policy effect will prevent you from modifying them as on each change the whole resource definition is processed and validated by Azure Resource Manager against all active policy rules.
+If you don’t exclude those resources from your policy assignments, the “deny” policy effect will prevent you from modifying them as on each change the whole resource definition is processed and validated by Azure Resource Manager against all active policy rules.
 In some cases, depending on your requirements, you also may choose a looser approach first and only audit policy violations instead of a strict “deny” policy effect.

 Thirdly, in a very diverse organization with many independent teams with a high level of freedom to build and operate their products and services, you can create different naming policies for different teams and limit their assignment to their specific subscriptions or resource groups.
-Keep in mind that naming conventions shouldn’t be enforced for the sake of policies itself but to improve user experience and help teams to perform better.
+Keep in mind that naming conventions shouldn’t be enforced for the sake of policies themselves but to improve user experience and help teams to perform better.

 Azure Policy support for Regex